National Project Management System Procedure on project approval and expenditure authority for Real Property Projects

 - Performance Parameters:

-- For the purpose of this procedure, performance parameters are the actual approved quantity, quality aspects, technical and operational characteristics of an end item (e.g. equipment, facility).
+- For the purpose of this procedure, performance parameters are the actual approved quantity, quality aspects, technical and operational characteristics of an end item (for example equipment, facility).

 - The approval of a project by either: